philipdavey/vhdl_portfolio/AES/READ_ME.md

 # VHDL Implementation of AES-128: Encryption and Decryption

-### What is AES?
+## What is AES?

 The Advanced Encryption Standard (AES) is a cryptographic algorithm used to encrypt and decrypt information.
-An encryption algorithm transforms the plaintext (original data before encryption) into a ciphertext (an unintelligble form of data), which can only be accessed using a cipher key.
+An encryption algorithm transforms the **plaintext** (original data before encryption) into a **ciphertext** (an unintelligble form of data), which can only be accessed using a **cipher key**.
 In the AES algorithm, the encryption and decryption stages use the same cipher key because it is a symmetric block cipher.
 For this implementation, both the length of the data input and the cipher key are set to 128 bits.

 #### Round:

 The AES algorithm uses a series of iterations to encrypt the plaintext into a ciphertext (and vice versa).
 These are known as rounds.
 The next stage of the AES algorithm is determined by the output of the previous round.
 For each round, there are 4 unique transformations: Sub-byte, Shift row, Mix Column and Add Round Key.
 A brief explanation of these can be seen below:

-- Sub-Byte: The s-box is used to substitute each byte.
-Doing this operation makes it extremely difficult to find the cipher key from a familiar cipher text.
+- Sub-Byte: Each byte of data is substitured with a byte from a fixed lookup table, the Sbox.

-- Shift Row: This receives the data in the state matrix and each data block is shifted left by one, two and three hex values respectively.
+- Shift Row: Each row of the input is rotated by an incrementing number of bytes.

-- Mix Column: An array is generated to calculate the multiples of 2’s and 3’s in the Galois fields and the relative output are xored to produce each column.
+- Mix Column: Each column of the input is multiplied in Rijindael's Galois Field by a given matrix.

-- Add Round Key: The output from the mixed column is bit by bit XOR-ed with a unique round key.
+- Add Round Key: The input is XOR-ed with a unique round key.
+The Key Schedule is used to expand the cipher key to generate seperate round keys, which are needed to perform this function.

 #### Encryption: